simonnickel/snap-dependencies/README.md

 ## How to use

-Register your Dependencies by implementing `DependenciesSetup`.
+Register your Dependencies by implementing `DependenciesSetup`:
 ```
 extension Dependencies: @retroactive DependenciesSetup {